sergeiown/batch_PDF_compressor/README.md

 -   added a current file counter indicating the total number of files in the job;

 -   added the ability to compress all pdf files in all subdirectories relative to the path specified by the user.

+-   added checking the need for file compression.

+-   added additional information at the end of the script.

 If you want to use this Windows command script, follow the same steps as for a regular script.bat